scepman/scepman-docs/docs/advanced-configuration/application-settings/staticaad-validation.md

 **Value:** _true_ or _false_ (default)

 **Description:** When requesting certificates via the StaticAAD endpoint, SCEPman stores those requested certificates in the Storage Account in Azure if this is set to _true_.
 This will make the issued certificates appear in SCEPman Certificate Master, where you can view and revoke them manually.
 Additionally, certificates are revoked automatically if the corresponding AAD object is disabled or deleted.
-If set to _false_ or not set, SCEPman will not store issued certificates and the certificates are visible only in the logs or if the SCEP client stores them somewhere.
+If set to _false_, SCEPman will not store issued certificates and the certificates are visible only in the logs or if the SCEP client stores them somewhere.
+If this is not set, the behavior depends on the global setting AppConfig:EnableCertificateStorage.